Do Worms Ever Feel Dirty?

 I have always considered myself to have pig’s eyes.
 Picture a pig’s eye.
 Non-descript.
 Invisible lashes.
 No outstanding features.
 Blank.
 This is me without makeup.

 And, while I’m talking about pig’s eyes, did you know that Saint Paul, Minnesota was originally named Pig’s Eye after a one-eyed, whiskey-brewing reprobate?
-It’s true.
-I checked.
+According to Minnesota Fun Facts, “His bad eye had a sinister white ring around the pupil, giving it a kind of piggish expression to his features and he became known as “Pig’s Eye.”
 And, like one quarter of the Face Like A Frying Pan family, he was French Canadian.

 I Got Hit in the Head By a Drone Just Before the Rubber Car Struck Me

-After all, in Back to the Future, Doc Brown piloted his time-travelling DeLorean, in Harry Potter, Weasley’s flying Ford had someone at the steering wheel, and the speeder bikes of Star Wars still required drivers .
+After all, in Back to the Future, Doc Brown piloted his time-travelling DeLorean; in Harry Potter, Weasley’s flying Ford had someone at the steering wheel; and the speeder bikes of Star Wars still required drivers .
 Even the Jetson’s flying cars had animated characters at the helm.
 Why then, is actual technology striving to make the human component of driving redundant?

 jetsons